 We’ve talked extensively about domestic violence on this site, but “domestic violence” is not actually a specific criminal charge, but instead the name given to multiple crimes committed against one’s intimate partner.
-If you were arrested during a dispute between you and your partner, your Vista domestic violence lawyer can help explain which specific charges have been filed against you, which may include:
+If you were arrested during a dispute between you and your partner, your domestic violence defense lawyer can help explain which specific domestic violence charges in Vista you are likely to have been filed against you, which may include:

 Corporal Injury to a Spouse or Inhabitant